gohyperr/hecs/packages/hecs-plugin-core/README.md

 ### WorldTransform (Component)

 `WorldTransform` has the same properties as the `Transform` component and is automatically added to all entities with a `Transform` component.
-If the entity has no `Parent` then the `WorldTransform` will be the same as the `Transform`.
+If the entity has no parent then the `WorldTransform` will be the same as the `Transform`.
-You shouldn't need to be add this manually, it is intended to be used as a read-only source of information you can send to physics/rendering etc.
+You shouldn't need to add this manually, it is intended to be used as a read-only source of information you can send to physics/rendering etc.

 Field|Type|Default|Description
 ---|---|---|---